nresare/sudoku-solver/README.md

-Solving sudokus are fun.
-I decided to have a go at writing some code that solves them.
+Solving sudokus is fun.
+I decided to write some code that solves them.
 The goal here is clarity of the algorithm, not finding the most optimised solution.
 Feel free to use however you want.